 The moss-covered stone walls, broad stone steps in front of the Ote-mon main gate, moat ruin, and old samurai residences all bring back the past, once serving as the symbol of the powerful Itou Family.

-The Obi Castle Historical Museum exhibits valuable artifacts that tell the Ito Family’s history, as well as about the buildings at Obi Castle, including Matsuo-no-Maru, the domain school Shintokudo, and most notably, the Ote-mon, rebuilt in 1978.
+The Obi Castle Historical Museum exhibits valuable artifacts that tell the Ito Family’s history, as well as that of the buildings that comprise the Obi Castle estate, including Matsuo-no-Maru, the domain school Shintokudo, and most notably, the Ote-mon Gate, rebuilt in 1978.

 10 Obi, Nichinan-shi, Miyazaki